-On Sunday, July 9th, San Diego will host the CONCACAF Gold Cup™ Group C's opening round double-header at Qualcomm Stadium.
+On Sunday, July 9th, San Diego will host the CONCACAF Gold Cup™ Group C's opening round double-header at SDCCU Stadium.

 Mexico vs. El Salvador